cue-labs/cue-by-example/006_buildkite_importing_pipelines/README.md

 Make the modification indicated by the `TODO` comment.

-This tool will export each CUE-based pipeline back into its required YAML file, on demand.
+This workflow command will export each CUE-based pipeline back into its required YAML file, on demand.

-#### :arrow_right: Test the CUE tool file
+#### :arrow_right: Test the CUE workflow command

-With the modified `ci_tool.cue` file in place, check that the `regenerate` command is available **from a shell sitting at the repo root**.
+With the modified `ci_tool.cue` file in place, check that the `regenerate` workflow command is available **from a shell sitting at the repo root**.
 For example:

 :computer: `terminal`
 ```sh